OSU ResLife Wi-Fi Information

 From a computer/smartphone/tablet already connected to the internet, visit: http://osureslife-wifi.ise.okstate.edu

-Log in with your OKEY account and follow the instructions provided on the website to add a device to your account.
+Log in with your OKEY account and follow the instructions provided on the website.

 To add a new device you will need to know the Wireless Mac address of the device.
 Sometimes this Wireless Mac address can be found on a sticker on the device.
 Other times you must dig into the device settings to find it.